How to lower CPU temperature in 2023 – 9 ways to cool your CPU

 A high CPU temperature can cause a computer to malfunction or shut down to prevent damage to the hardware.
-Additionally, high temperatures can lead to thermal throttling, which can cause the CPU to slow down in order to reduce heat, resulting in reduced performance.
+Additionally, high temperatures can lead to thermal throttling, which can cause the CPU to slow down to reduce heat, resulting in reduced performance.

 In extreme cases, high temperatures can cause permanent damage to the CPU, leading to costly repairs or replacement.

 How hot should my CPU be at idle?